Team Collaboration

 Alice Smith (alice@university.edu)

-$ bead save results # Creates timestamped version
+$ bead save my-beads # Creates timestamped version

 Large Team Coordination